adnenre/fibonacci/README.md

-# fibonacci solution (checking the the middel of the string)
+# fibonacci code (generating a sequence of number )

 ```bash